Why Do Leaves Change Color?

 [Every year the leaves change color…so every year I’ll likely re-post this post on Why Do Leaves Change Color?
 I just think it’s pretty amazing…and thought that there might be others wondering the very some thing.
 So here it is again.
 But beware, I go a little biology on you.]

-The leaves in Atlanta have been ah.may.zing this fall!
-Really beautiful.
-But have you ever wondered why some years the leaves are so brilliant, while other years not so much?
+Have you ever wondered why some years the fall leaves are so brilliant, while other years not so much?
 Or even a more basic question, have your kids ever asked you Why do leaves change color?
 Well in case you have ever pondered these questions, I thought I’d provide you a little science lesson so that you can not only be the “smart parent”…but also so that you can appreciate the leaves’ amazing display of color that much more.

 Well my real quick and dirty answer is…it has everything to do with chemistry of plants and the weather.
 But in case you want more…let me break it down further for you.